 Paradoxically, medically supervised treatment of ADHD with stimulants like Ritalin and Adderall, which themselves can be addictive, can prevent people with ADHD from developing drug abuse and addiction problems.
 The key is that ADHD must be managed with the help of a doctor who understands the disorder and how stimulants work.

-Unfortunately, the very stimulants that can help someone with ADHD function well are popular as street drugs, and are frequently abused on college campuses by students coping with demanding workloads.
+Unfortunately, the very stimulants that can help someone with ADHD function well are popular as street drugs and are frequently abused on college campuses by students coping with demanding workloads.
 In these scenarios, dependency on stimulants can be the result, and it can require help to overcome.
-In other words, ADHD must be medically managed with care, lest the treatment itself become an addiction.
+In other words, ADHD must be medically managed with care, lest the treatment itself becomes an addiction.